simonhtet10/Haptic-Knob/README.md

 **1. Integrated-encoder motor, to delete the biggest mechanical risk.**
 The dominant failure mode in DIY FOC builds is the air-gap alignment between the diametric-magnet and the encoder.
 The ROB-27478 ships with the AS5048A factory-aligned to the rotor.
-This ensures that there's no human error in this
+This ensures that there's no human error in this part of the build.

 **2. The encoder was PWM, not SPI — and that shaped the whole control design.**
 The AS5048A supports both, but this unit only breaks out the PWM output.
 Using `MagneticSensorPWM`